skylight-hq/skylight.digital/_blog_posts/case_management_economics.md

 Richard Stallman has pointed out that software is fundamentally different from a sandwich.
 Only one of us can eat a sandwich.
 However, if you get some software, it harms you not in the least for someone else to use the same software &mdash; in fact, it may be strongly to your benefit.
 If you were developing a new subdivision and said,

 <blockquote class="post-blockquote">
-<p>"I intend to ignore the existing American 110V/60Hz alternating current standard and instead believe that our people are best served by using a custom household system of 166V alternating at 32Hz."</p>
+<p>I intend to ignore the existing American 110V/60Hz alternating current standard and instead believe that our people are best served by using a custom household system of 166V alternating at 32Hz.</p>
 </blockquote>

 You would most likely receive a strong talking-to.
 In the unlikely event that you succeeded, your constituents would be very unhappy with your overvoltage destroyed all their light bulbs and computers.
 There are, in fact, electrical standards for how such things should be done.
 They may be arbitrary, but they can't be ignored.